Sábado Gigante: Product placement

 Throughout the show's run, product placement has been a vital part of Sabado Gigante.
 Whenever a certain product is advertised during the show, Don Francisco, along with the audience, would sing that product's jingle.
 Otherwise, he, one of the co-presenters or Javier Romero will describe the product.
 Most products, such as Cookie Crisp and Chex cereals (when they were produced by Ralston), would often alternate weekly or monthly.

-Other products advertised on the Univision-produced Sabado Gigante have included AARP, AC Delco, Allstate, American Airlines (for the show's travel segment "La Camara Viajera"), Aunt Jemima, AutoZone, Banco Popular, Café Bustelo, Cap'n Crunch, Claritin, Coca-Cola, Colgate-Palmolive, Coors, Dog Chow (alternates with its Puppy Chow counterpart), DirecTV, Domino's Pizza, Downy, Dr. Pepper, Ferrero Rocher, Ford, Gatorade, Goya, The Home Depot, Kool-Aid, Listerine, M&M's (alternates with its sister brands Snickers, Skittles and Starburst), Maxwell House, Mazola, McDonald's, Miller (for the live musical performances), Nabisco, Orville Redenbacher's, Oscar Mayer, Pam, Pampers, Payless ShoeSource, Pedigree, Pepto-Bismol (with occasional phone-in "appearances" by El Profesor, a mascot for Pepto-Bismol used for the Hispanic market), Pert Plus, Polaroid (for the car games; originally for La Camara Viajera), Quaker Instant Oatmeal (most often for El Chacal de La Trompeta; From 1998-99, Sobrecito, an anthropomorphic packet of the oatmeal, was used as a mascot; although it is unclear whether or not the mascot was used in advertising for the oatmeal outside of the program), Secret Deodorant, Sprint, Starbucks, State Farm, Tide, Walgreens and Walmart.
+Several products advertised on the Univision-produced Sabado Gigante (during segments) have included the following:

+Additionally, other brands advertised in the program outside of segments included AARP, Cafe Bustelo, Claritin, DirecTV, Ferrero Rocher, Ford, Goya, The Home Depot, Orville Redenbacher's, Pam, State Farm, Walgreens and Walmart.